aleksandraburakowska1/UW-SysBiol-Project2/report.md

 SE = \frac{s}{\sqrt{n}}
 $$

 where \(s\) is the standard deviation of block-level RR values and \(n\) is the number of analysed blocks.

 Each mutant was compared with WT using a two-sided Mann–Whitney U test.
-We used the Mann–Whitney U test because the comparison involved independent groups of block-level RR values: WT blocks versus blocks from each mutant cell line.
-This test is non-parametric, meaning that it does not require the RR values to follow a normal distribution.
-The Mann–Whitney U test evaluates whether values from one group tend to be systematically higher or lower than values from another group.
-In our case, it tested whether the distribution of block-level RR values for each mutant differed from the distribution observed in WT.
+We used this test because the comparison involved independent groups of block-level RR values: WT blocks versus blocks from each mutant cell line.
+The Mann–Whitney U test is non-parametric, so it does not require RR values to follow a normal distribution.
+This was appropriate because block-level propagation metrics may be skewed or affected by differences between experiment-site blocks.
+In our analysis, the test evaluated whether the distribution of block-level RR values for each mutant differed from the distribution observed in WT.

 Since four mutant-vs-WT comparisons were performed, p-values were corrected using the Bonferroni method:

-$$
-p_{\text{corrected}} = \min(p \cdot 4, 1)
-$$

-Mutations with corrected \(p < 0.05\) were considered significantly different from WT.Since four mutant-vs-WT comparisons were performed, p-values were corrected using the Bonferroni method:

 $$
 p_{\text{corrected}} = \min(p \cdot 4, 1)